 Square is a

-Thanks to our Amex Ecwid integration, you can set up an American Express payment gateway without having to write a single line of code into your site.
-This option is open to legal residents of the United States and its territories ages 18+ who are eligible cardholders.
+Thanks to our AmEx Ecwid integration, you can set up an American Express payment gateway without having to write a single line of code into your site.
+This option is open to legal residents of the United States and its territories over the age of 18.

-Advantages: Securely accept credit cards directly on your site without having to redirect to a new portal at checkout.
+Advantages: Securely accepts credit cards directly on your site without having to redirect to a new portal at checkout.

 Disadvantages: Only works for American Express card members with businesses within the United States.